 Now for the biggest of all the most common swimming pool construction questions, how much will this cost?

 Everyone knows pools are expensive, but they might not be as price-prohibitive as you think.
-A fiberglass pool can technically be DIY’d, but we don’t recommend it.
+A fiberglass pool can technically be DIY’d, but I don’t recommend it.
 If you were to try and do it yourself, you could install one for $12,000 – $30,000.

 Working with a contractor, a fiberglass pool will likely cost you between $45,000 and $85,000.
 That’s a lot, but when you consider fiberglass pools only cost around $500 per year to maintain, the upfront cost doesn’t feel as steep.

-We should note, you might not pay that $500 every year.
+We should note, that you might not pay that $500 every year.
 But on average, over ten years, fiberglass pool owners spend $5,000 in maintenance, which works out to $500 per year.
 The same goes for the yearly averages for concrete and vinyl pools discussed below.

 Concrete pools cost anywhere from $50,000 and $100,000 upfront, depending on how you customize them.
 And, they’ll cost you around $2,500 per year in maintenance.

 That means the fiberglass pool is the most affordable option, but it’s also the least customizable.
 You’ll have to weigh the pros and cons against your budget to determine which type of pool works best for you.
-We recommend talking to a professional contractor before you decide.
+I recommend talking to a professional contractor before you decide.